 The Software used were Clip Studio for the illustration, Adobe Illustrator for the fonts layout and adding glitter pattern to the title, and Adobe Photoshop for the 3D look of the palette and presentation.

-Final design chosen and why
+Design chosen and why

 Therefore here are my final design choices.
 As always I chose to go with more simple options as in this case I believe that less is more.
 At a quick look it does’t look like it took days to develop but it actually did as I had to create each snake, give it gradients, anther layer underneath for volume, making sure the “light” hits in the right place in order for the frame to look more real.
 Following that I also had to crop circles for the “eyes” of the snake as always small details like that make a difference.
 I also added a gold thin frame at the end of the snakes as they would come attached to that as it makes more sense rather than attaching each snake on the black frame.